-- 4.2.2 Application for the exemption from position limits (Article 9 of RTS 21a) - 31.
-ESMA proposes that the procedure to apply for a position limit exemption in the context of mandatory liquidity provision on a trading venue ("liquidity provision exemption") draws on the current procedure for NFEs to apply for a hedging exemption but with adapted information to be provided at the time of application to cater for the different circumstances. - 32.
-Application would be made to the NCA that sets the position limit for the commodity derivative for which mandatory liquidity is provided on a trading venue as this is the NCA receiving position reports from the liquidity provider. - 33.
-As one of the key eligibility criteria for the exemption is that the person providing liquidity in commodity derivatives on a trading venue is under the obligation to do so, as opposed to acting on a voluntary basis, the information provided to the NCA at the time of application should include the legal basis for this mandatory liquidity provision and the agreement signed with the trading venue setting out the liquidity provision obligations to be met by the applicant on the trading venue per commodity derivative.
-The information provided in the application file should also enable the NCA to understand the nature and value of the person's activities in the trading of the relevant commodity derivative pursuant to mandatory liquidity provision activities and of the expected resulting positions. - 34.
+- 4.2.2 Application for the exemption from position limits (Article 9 of draft RTS 21a) - 35.
+In the CP, ESMA proposed that the procedure to apply for a position limit exemption in the context of mandatory liquidity provision on a trading venue ("liquidity provision exemption") draws on the current procedure for NFEs to apply for a hedging exemption but with adapted information to be provided at the time of application to cater for the different circumstances. - 36.
+Application would be made to the NCA that sets the position limit for the commodity derivative for which mandatory liquidity is provided on a trading venue as this is the NCA receiving position reports from the liquidity provider. - 37.
+One of the key eligibility criteria for the exemption is that the person providing liquidity in commodity derivatives on a trading venue is under the obligation to do so, as opposed to acting on a voluntary basis.
+Therefore, the information provided to the NCA at the time of application should include the legal basis for this mandatory liquidity provision and the agreement signed with the trading venue setting out the liquidity provision obligations to be met by the applicant on the trading venue per commodity derivative.
+The information provided in the application file should also enable the NCA to understand the nature and value of the person's activities in the trading of the relevant commodity derivative pursuant to mandatory liquidity provision activities and of the expected resulting positions. - 38.
 As for the other applications for exemption from position limits, the NCA should approve or reject the application within 21 calendar days.
 Significant changes in the nature and value of the person's trading activities in the relevant commodity derivative that impact the information provided at the time of application should lead that person to submit a new application if it intends to continue using it.
-This will ensure that the positions reported as exempted from position limits remain consistent with the information available to the NCA on the person's trading activities pursuant to mandatory liquidity provision.
+This will ensure that the positions reported as exempted from position limits remain consistent with the information available to the NCA on the person's trading activities pursuant to mandatory liquidity provision. - 4.2.3 Positions qualifying as resulting from transactions entered into to fulfil mandatory liquidity provision (Article 10 of draft RTS 21a) - 39.
+In order to ensure a uniform application of the procedure set out in Article 9 of RTS 21a, ESMA considers that it is necessary that the concept of a "qualifying position" for the purpose of this provision should also be defined in RTS 21a.
+ESMA proposes that a position held by a person in a commodity derivative traded on a trading venue qualifies as resulting from transactions undertaken by the person to fulfil mandatory liquidity provision obligations where the position directly results from transactions in a commodity derivative undertaken in compliance with the written agreement entered into with the trading venue and is identified as such by the trading venue, in accordance with the second paragraph of Article 48(3) of MiFID II.
+It would be for the liquidity provider to ensure that its own records of transactions undertaken to comply with the written agreement entered into with the trading venue are consistent with the trading venue's records.